jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/data-pipeline.md

 For **Data Pipelines**:
 - **Effect** is the most robust choice if you need complex policies (circuit breakers, rate limiting, retries) and are willing to wire the runtime services you need.
-- **awaitly** is the pragmatic choice.
+- **Awaitly** is the pragmatic choice.
 It gives you caching, resume state, and observability with zero boilerplate and familiar syntax.
 - **Neverthrow** struggles here without extra utility libraries for caching and resume functionality.